-Throughout the Spring term, we will be offering a wide range of higher education talks and workshops in a variety of formats.
+We offer a wide range of higher education talks and workshops in a variety of formats.
 Sessions can delivered live, in-person, online or on-campus or in your school or college and can be arranged at a time that suits you.
-For a full list of our live higher education talks, please click here.
+For a full list of our higher education talks, please click here.
 To book a talk or workshop, please email the Student Recruitment Team.

 With a variety of interactive sessions to choose from across our Faculties, our subject-specific online resources below will also provide a real insight into studying a particular subject at university.
 All sessions align with the Curriculum for Wales areas of learning and experience.